goodmap21/goodmap21.github.io/index.md

 * Trustworthy AI and Standardisation
 * Groundtruth Generation for Map Quality Assessment
 * Map Standardisation in Industrial Applications

+### Information for Authors
+- All submissions will be reviewed (single-blind) by the program committee.
+- Please use the IEEE template(https://www.ieee.org/conferences/publishing/templates.html)
+- Maximum: 2 pages (excluding references)
+- For the final presentation, a poster will be required.

 ## Organizers